fengbintu/Neural-Networks-on-Silicon/README.md

    - *Propose an architecture integrated in 3D DRAM, with a mesh-like NOC in the logic layer.*
    - *Detailedly describe the data movements in the NOC.*
  - ISAAC: A Convolutional Neural Network Accelerator with In-Situ Analog Arithmetic in Crossbars.
 (University of Utah, HP Labs)
+   - *An advance over ISAAC has been published in "Newton: Gravitating Towards the Physical Limits of Crossbar Acceleration" (IEEE Micro).*
  - A Novel Processing-in-memory Architecture for Neural Network Computation in ReRAM-based Main Memory.
 (UCSB, HP Labs, NVIDIA, Tsinghua University)
  - RedEye: Analog ConvNet Image Sensor Architecture for Continuous Mobile Vision.
 (Rice University)
  - Cambricon: An Instruction Set Architecture for Neural Networks.
 (Chinese Academy of Sciences, UCSB)